-Rakhi is the physical symbol of the emotions involved with the festival-the emotions of love, affection, and care.
+Rakhi is the physical symbol of the emotions involved with the festival-the feelings of love, affection, and care.
 It is the sentiments that matter on this day and what can be a better expression of the sisterly love than a self-made Rakhi.

 Homemade art and craft items can serve as an ideal gift on Raksha Bandhan.
 On this Raksha Bandhan, let your creativity flow out.
 Though money can buy the best gift from the market, yet nothing compares to the pleasure and pride of making gifts with our own hands for our loving brother or sister.
-Besides being less expensive they depict your love and affection that you have for your other sibling.
+Besides being less expensive, they depict your love and affection that you have for your other sibling.
 We are suggesting some of the ideas for these arts and crafts that you will enjoy.

 Rakhi is generally a decorated silk thread.
-It may be a simple thread or it may be decorated with beads or designer motifs, religious symbols or even studded with jewels.
+It may be a simple thread, or it may be decorated with beads or designer motifs, religious symbols or even studded with jewels.
 Here are a few tips on how you can create your own Rakhi.

 Handcrafted or Handmade Rakhi

 - A silk thread reel (colour of your choice, preferably red or green)

 - A cotton thread reel (matching to the silk reel colour)